MattArnold/CREM/README.md

 We won't change the contents of third-party dependencies; instead we will only edit `bower.json` which determines which versions of dependencies we will use, managed by Bower.

+**If you install CREM in a production environment**, be sure to update the value of `SECRET_KEY` in `secretkeys.py`.
+(See the documentation in secretkeys.py for an explanation of how to do this.)

 ## Activating the Virtual Environment

 The steps below require that you activate the virtual environment.